JaredMSFT/Npgquery/NATIVE_SETUP.md

 ## License and Attribution

-- NpgqueryLib: MIT License
+- Npgquery: MIT License
 - libpg_query: 3-Clause BSD License
 - PostgreSQL Parser: PostgreSQL License

-When distributing applications using NpgqueryLib, you must include appropriate license attributions for all components.
+When distributing applications using Npgquery, you must include appropriate license attributions for all components.